How To Leash Train A Dog To Walk

 What do I need to start leash training my dog?

-To start leash training your dog, you'll need a good collar and leash.
+You'll need a good collar and leash to start training your dog.
 Pick one that's comfy for your pup!

 Can puppies learn how to walk on a leash too?

 Yes, puppies can learn to walk on a leash!
-Puppy training should be fun and full of treats to make them love it.
+Puppy training should be fun and full of treats, so they will love it.

 Why is my dog scared of its leash and how can I help?

-Sometimes dogs fear the leash because it's new or scary.
-Help them by letting them see and smell it first without putting it on.
+Sometimes, dogs fear the leash because it's new or scary.
+Help them see and smell it first without putting it on.

 What are some tips for teaching my dog obedience while walking on a leash?

-For better dog walking, use treats, keep training sessions short, and always be kind when they're learning something new like walking nicely on a leash.
+For better dog walking, use treats, keep training sessions short, and always be kind when your dog is learning something new, like walking nicely on a leash.

 Eva Crawford